WSU-kduncan/cs3900-f24-cs3900-CS3900-GP-Starter/BR-ProjectRequirementsDocument.md

 ### Scope
   The Scope of this project includes
-  -Database creation using MariaDB
+  - Database creation using MariaDB
-  -Frontend development using angular
+  - Frontend development using angular
-  -backend development using JAVA to connect the frontend to the database
+  - Backend development using JAVA to connect the frontend to the database

   The scope does not include
   - Letting processing adopters adoption papers